godaddy/gasket/docs/upgrade-to-6.md

 ## Gasket Data

-We have decoupled several things from Redux, and instead have a new construct for passing configuration down to the browser.
+We have decoupled several things from Redux, and instead have a new construct for delivering config data to the client.

 ### @gasket/data

-We have created a new helper package for accessing Gasket Data in the browser and/or when rendering on the server.

-On the client, this package is able to access the gasketData properties rendered in a script tag:
+We have created a new helper package for accessing Gasket Data in the browser.
+This package retrieves the gasketData properties rendered via a script tag:

 ```html
 <!-- example.html -->